 - 1 teaspoon vanilla extract

-- Bake at 375° for 10-12 minutes or until cake springs back when lightly touched.
+- Spread into a greased and parchment paper-lined 15-in. x 10-in. x 1-in. baking pan.
+Bake at 375° for 10-12 minutes or until top springs back when lightly touched.
 Cool for 5 minutes.
-Invert onto a kitchen towel dusted with confectioners’ sugar.
-Gently peel off waxed paper.
+Turn cake onto a kitchen towel dusted with confectioners' sugar.
+Gently peel off parchment paper.
 Roll up cake in the towel jelly-roll style, starting with a short side.
 Cool completely on a wire rack.

 - Unroll cake; spread ice cream evenly over the cake to within 1 in. of edges.
 Roll up again.
 Cover and freeze until firm.

-- For frosting, in a large bowl, combine confectioners' sugar and cocoa; beat in the milk, butter and vanilla until smooth.
+- For frosting, in a mixing bowl, combine sugar and cocoa; beat in the milk, butter and vanilla until smooth.
 Spread over cake roll.
 Cut into slices.
 Freeze leftovers.
 Yield: 10 servings.

 Originally published as Chocolate Ice Cram Roll in Country Woman January/February 2005, p33